The best travel health insurance for international adoption and for covering adopted children

 GeoBlue Voyager Choice and Essential Single Trip Travel Insurance

-A great plan for U.S. travelers including pre-existing condition insurance
+A great plan for U.S. travelers – single trip travel insurance with pre existing medical conditions

 - U.S. travelers looking for some of the best travel insurance that covers pre existing conditions

 - People up to age 74 (or 84 on Choice)